 Now we get to the good bit: looking forward.

 Do this before the final step: filling in your planned ‘nice-to-have’ expenses, like dining out, buying clothes or going on holiday.
-Remind yourself of your goals and why you’re prioritising this saving and investing.
+Remind yourself of your goals and why you’re prioritising saving and investing.

 Tips for setting your goals up for success